Published (reviewed and quality assured)

-Land is a finite resource and the way it is used is one of the principal drivers of environmental change, with significant impacts on quality of life and ecosystems as well as on the management of infrastructure.
-As Europe’s share of land used for production (agriculture, forestry, etc.) is one of the highest on the globe, conflicting land-use demands will require decisions that will involve hard trade-offs.
-Land use in Europe is driven by a number of important drivers.
-Drivers as the increasing demand for living space per person, the link between economic activity, increased mobility and growth of transport infrastructure usually result in urban uptake.
-Urbanization rates vary substantially, with coastal and mountain areas among the most affected regions in Europe due to the increasing demand for recreation and leisure.
+Land is a finite resource and the way it is used is one of the principal drivers of environmental change because of the significant impacts on quality of life and ecosystems as well as on the management of infrastructure that land use can have.
+In Europe, the proportion of total land use occupied by land used for production (agriculture, forestry, etc.) is one of the highest on the planet and conflicting land-use demands require decisions that involve hard trade-offs.
+Land use in Europe is driven by a number of factors such as the increasing demand for living space per person, the link between economic activity, increased mobility and the growth of transport infrastructure, which usually result in urban uptake.
+Urbanisation rates vary substantially, with coastal and mountain areas among the most affected regions in Europe as a result of of the increasing demand for recreation and leisure.

-The impact of urbanisation depends on the area of land taken and on the intensity of land use, for example the degree of soil sealing and the population density.
-Land take by urban and infrastructure is generally irreversible and results in soil sealing – the loss of soil resources due to the covering of land for housing, roads or other construction work.
+The impact of urbanisation depends on the area of land taken and on the intensity of land use, for example, the degree of soil sealing and the population density.
+Land take by urban areas and infrastructure is generally irreversible and results in soil sealing, i.e. the loss of soil resources due to the covering of land for housing, roads or other construction work.
 Converted areas become highly specialised in terms of land use and support few functions related to socio-economic activities and housing.
-Urban land take consumes mostly agricultural land, but also reduces space for habitats and ecosystems that provide important services like the regulation of the water balance and protection against floods, particularly if soil is highly sealed.
+Urban land take consumes mostly agricultural land, but also reduces space for habitats and ecosystems that provide important services such as the regulation of the water balance and protection against floods, particularly if soil is highly sealed.
 Land occupied by man-made surfaces and dense infrastructure connects human settlements and fragments landscapes.
 It is also a significant source of water, soil and air pollution.

-In addition, lower population densities – a result of urban sprawl - require more energy for transport and heating or cooling.
-The consequences of urban life styles, such as air pollution, noise, greenhouse gas emission and impacts on ecosystem services, are felt within urban areas as well as in regions far beyond them.
+In addition, lower population densities — a result of urban sprawl — require more energy for transport and heating or cooling.
+The consequences of urban life styles, such as air pollution, noise, greenhouse gas emissions and impacts on ecosystem services are felt within urban areas as well as in regions far beyond them.